adsrmk/vitepress-latest/docs/en/guide/hide_wp.md

 # Obfuscate WordPress files/version

-Exposing your WordPress version can make your site more vulnerable to attacks.
-The following steps help hide your version from visitors, RSS feeds, and static files.
+There are a few simple snippets that can help improve your WordPress site’s security.
+These primarily hide version information from files and RSS feeds, preventing anonymous visitors from easily identifying which WordPress version your site is running.

+In your theme folder, find the `functions.php` and add the following at the top under **<?php**

 ### Remove RSS version from site header